 This is the journey for me in a nutshell:

 - Awareness and curiosity.
 Noticing how I feel and why.

 - Practicing cultural humility.
-Recognizing when my wants and needs are getting in the way.
+Recognizing that my way is not the only way, and that my wants and needs are getting in the way.

 - Shifting into generosity.
 Meeting others with appreciation and seeing them as a blessing.